NicoleT27/tech-blog/README.md

 # tech-blog
- a CMS-style blog site similar to a Wordpress site, where developers can publish their blog posts and comment on other developers’ posts as well.
+ a CMS-style blog site similar to a Wordpress site, where developers can publish their blog posts and delete them as well.